 Prior to the summer, students will have one or two pre-departure meetings.

-Survey Research Project: Throughout the course we will work on a survey research project exploring British citizens' views of the National Health Service and the care they receive.
+Survey Research Project: Throughout the course, we will work on a survey research project exploring British citizens' views of the National Health Service and the care that they receive.
 Students (in small groups) will conduct the survey at different locations in London.
 Then, working with faculty, students will analyze the results of the survey.
 During the last week of the program, student groups will make presentations integrating survey research results with their practical experience analysis and other course material.

 Emory Sociology have a rotation of faculty members who teach this course.
-Each summer, two professors will lead this course, splitting the five weeks between them.
+Each summer, two professors lead this course, splitting the five weeks between them.
 They are greatly aided by a graduate assistant who is there for the entire five weeks.

-Will be provided by Emory College Study Abroad.
+This information will be provided by Emory College Study Abroad.